First Energy warns of scammers continuing to target customers during pandemic

-YOUNGSTOWN, Ohio (WKBN) – First energy warned customers in April about scams that could impact people here in the Valley.
-Now, the risk of being a victim of one of those scams is growing.
+YOUNGSTOWN, Ohio (WKBN) – First Energy warned customers in April about scams that could impact people here in the Valley.
+Now, the risk of being a victim is growing.

 First Energy spokesperson Lauren Siburkis said the number of complaints about scams right now is higher than it has been all year.